YongsooSong/yongsoosong.github.io/_pages/about.md

 Prior to that, I was a postdoctoral researcher at UC San Diego, under the supervision of [Sicun Gao](https://scungao.github.io).
 I obtained my PhD in Mathematical Sciences at Seoul National University in 2018.
 My advisor was [Jung Hee Cheon](http://www.math.snu.ac.kr/~jhcheon/xe2/).

+I am always looking for motivated students with backgrounds in computer science and mathematics.
+Our lab also has summer/winter internship programs to provide undergraduate students with research experience in the field of cryptography.

 <!--
 Related Researches
   * Construction